JoeSz/ExopiteInViewPort/README.md

 ### LICENSE DETAILS

-The GPL license of Sticky anything without cloning it grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.
+The GPL license grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.

 ### DISCLAMER